tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 curl is used in command lines or scripts to transfer data.
 It is also the internet transfer backbone for thousands of software applications affecting billions of humans daily.

 ---

+## Postman

+Postman is a tool used to test APIs
+It is used to interact with APIs through the requests and responses which are easy to create (in Postman)

++++?
+Launch Postman (you may receive a short-cuts modal, close it).
+You will receive a window similar to this

++++?

+## Creating a request

+We are going to retrieve data so we are performing a GET request

+In the ‘Enter request URL’ field enter:

+Click Send

+The response (visible in the bottom half of the window) will contain a body with all the data we retrieved

+There will also be a status code visible, if this request was successful it should display 200 OK

+🛈 You may want to explore the Cookies and Headers to see what kind of information is there

++++?

+Create a new request by using the New dropdown or the + symbol on the request tabs menu

+Creating a request for specific data

+We are going to retrieve specific data by specifying query parameters in our request In the ‘Enter request URL’ field enter:  https://syst.project4.com/api/rest/v1/catalog/products?skuId=236730173 Click Send
+The response (visible in the bottom half of the window) will contain a body with the details exposed for the item with skuId: 236730173
+There will also be a status code visible, is this request was successful it should display 200 OK

 ## Public APIs - Challenges
 Challenge 1: Request the image for HTTP 500 from http.cat